j-reber/auto_azd/README.md

 can.drawImage("signature/signature_transparent.png", 110, 170, width=160, height=60, mask="auto")
 to values that fit.
 Also, the height and width of the pictures can be adjusted with the respective values
+* You can contact me over github, I'd be happy about pull requests